p4535992/foundryvtt-arms-reach/README.md

 ## Known issue/Limitation

-- I know there is some measure distance issue, by integrating the module [drag-ruler](https://github.com/manuelVo/foundryvtt-drag-ruler) i hope i solved all the old limitiations, checkout the module settings for details.
+- I know there is some measure distance issue expecially with diagonals, here some details [current issue](https://github.com/p4535992/foundryvtt-arms-reach/issues/28)

-- The module settings "Avoid deselects the controlled token when open/close the door" doesn't work well with the option "Release on left click" of foundry , if you own more than a token you will find yourself to manually reselect the token anyway
+- The module setting "Avoid deselects the controlled token" doesn't work well with the option "Release on left click" of foundry , if you own more than a token you will find yourself to manually reselect the token anyway

 ## Installation